Overview of the relationship with the Financial Statements module

 Even though some rows are hidden from a budget, any rows populated with values from the Actuals stream are automatically injected into a forecast.
 This is to ensure consistency between the FS and B&F modules.

-In FS, you can create custom statements to suit your business needs.
 It's a good idea to create a custom Profit and Loss statement for B&F purposes.
 The uses and benefits of such a statement are as follows:

 Remove total and calculation rows to provide a cleaner view of the data entry rows.